 Capitalizing on her experience in the staffing industry, in 2002, Navarro-Gonzales joined Santana to form Integrated Human Capital (IHC), a staffing agency specializing in serving companies on both sides of the U.S.-Mexico border, from the Fortune 500 to local businesses.

 At IHC, Navarro-Gonzales was tasked with developing a strategic back office that supported company growth and profitability.
 Energetic and creative, Navarro-Gonzales established and implemented cutting edge tools to ensure optimum delivery of Human Resource services, building IHC’s reputation as a source for reliable, qualified personnel.

-In 2014, Toyota selected Santana Group to fully assemble Tacoma truck beds through the Santana Group’s latest enterprise, Forma Automotive.
-A proven leader and innovator, Navarro-Gonzales was the obvious choice to steer Forma Automotive into production as Toyota’s first Hispanic woman-owned direct Tier I supplier.
+In 2014, Toyota selected Santana Group to fully assemble Tacoma truck beds through the Santana Group’s latest enterprise, Forma.
+A proven leader and innovator, Navarro-Gonzales was the obvious choice to steer Forma into production as Toyota’s first Hispanic woman-owned direct Tier I supplier.

 Within six months, Toyota requested an increase in production, a goal easily met under Navarro-Gonzales’ guidance.
-She credits Forma Automotive’s phenomenal first year of production to the qualified team she assembled.
+She credits Forma’s phenomenal first year of production to the qualified team she assembled.
 Navarro-Gonzales believes, “If you empower your people, you’ll get the best out of them.”

 Navarro-Gonzales studied education and accounting at San Antonio College and the University of Texas at El Paso.
 She was selected for and completed the competitive Minority Business Executive program at the Tuck School of Business at Dartmouth.
 Navarro-Gonzales is also an active participant in her San Antonio community where she serves on several nonprofit boards.